View All

 2) Public Service Undertakings

-The competition level for these jobs is quite high.
+The competition level for government jobs after engineering is quite high.
 But it’s worth it in the end.
 PSUs check your GATE score for recruitment.
 There are multiple PSUs, and each of them announces the required GATE score for application every year.

 They only consider the GATE score of that specific year.
 If you work hard, then you can even get a job in a Maharatna PSU (BHEL, SAIL, IOCL, and others).
 These jobs offer great pay, security, and give you a respectable position in society.
 If you are wondering what to do after btech, PSUs are good options.